logicethos/SSHDebugger/README.md

 Features:

+ * Requires no port forwarding, or special firewall rules.
+Just ssh access to the host.
- * Full XTerm console to support MonoCurses apps, and remote keyboard input.
+ * Built-in XTerm console to support MonoCurses, Console.Output() & Console.Input().
  * Simple pre-debug scripting, to copy your build files to the remote host.
- * Build scripts for different devices.
+ * Build scripts for different devices, and store them in your project.
- * Secure communication for debugging over the internet.
+ * Secure communication.

 Steps for use:
  1. Make sure your your computer has mono installed, and is accessible from ssh.
  2. Add the SSH Debugger template from this add-in to your project, and change the host address.
+ 3. Add any dependency files to the script (dll's, data etc) for copying (scp or rsync).
- 3. Run -> Run With -> SSH Debugger
+ 4. Run -> Run With -> SSH Debugger

 Dependencies: